 Sustainability no longer remains niche; it has become mainstream.
 Indeed, restaurants are gradually becoming more environment-friendly by way of sourcing locally and minimizing waste or even installing energy-efficient technologies.
 Still, though, the future will be all about regenerative practices—efforts that move beyond mere sustainability toward active restoration and environmental enhancement.

 Practices such as composting, vertical farming, and circular economy will find further inroads into restaurants.
-Among other operational benefits, way of reduced waste, cutting energy, and resource costs put restaurants at the forefront of this regenerative movement toward a reimagined and requalified food system.
+Among other operational benefits, reduced waste, cutting energy, and resource costs put restaurants at the forefront of this regenerative movement towards a reimagined and requalified food system.

 Technology has made dining very personal, leveraging both data analytics and artificial intelligence.
 Customer data is used in ordering menus, suggesting dishes, or offering promotions—all based on prior orders.
 Sophisticated reservation systems and apps allow guests to pre-order their meal indicate a seating preference or adjust the dining experience in response to dietary restrictions.